Biking to Knik Glacier in the Winter

 If you plan to visit Knik Glacier by fat tire bike, know that it’s only possible in the winter when Knik River is frozen.
 This means typically you’ll need to take on a trip to the glacier December-March.
 Know that fluctuations in temperature and erratic weather can lengthen or shorten this window of time.

-I’ve had the chance to visit Knik Glacier most recently by fat tire bike after my friend Tay and I borrowed a couple bikes from friends and family.
-In the past I’ve also visited by 4WD and by flight, so I’ll cover a little info on those in this post too.
+I’ve had the chance to visit Knik Glacier most recently by fat tire bike after my friend Tay and I borrowed a couple of bikes from friends and family.
+In the past, I’ve also visited by 4WD and by flight, so I’ll cover a little info on those in this post too.

 Planning a trip to Alaska?
 Check out my Alaska travel guide